-To determine the accurate Internet speed, visit and perform a speed test.
+To determine the accurate Internet speed, visit the speed test website of your cable Internet provider and perform a speed test.

-If your actual speed is lower than your subscribed speed, contact XFINITY.
+If your actual speed is lower than your subscribed speed, contact your cable Internet provider.

-Connect Your Modem Router to a Router After Installation and Activation
+Connect Your Cable Modem Router to a Router After Installation and Activation

-During the installation and activation, you must connect the modem router directly to a computer.
-After installation and activation, you can connect the modem router to a router.
+During the installation and activation, you must connect the cable modem router directly to a computer.
+After installation and activation, you can connect the cable modem router to a router.

-If you want to connect your modem router to a router, you must disable NAT.
-With NAT disabled, to avoid conflicting with the other router on the network, the modem router does not use NAT.
+If you want to connect your cable modem router to a router, you must disable router mode on the cable modem router.
+Disable router mode so that your cable modem router avoids conflicting with the other router on the network.